Earthquakes on March 11, 2026

 2026-03-11 2026-03-11 23:29:04 UTC | 2.3ml | 74 km SE of Unalaska, Alaska 53.361°, -165.813° | 31.0 km | - | - | - | ✓ Reviewed | USGS → |

-At 23:29 UTC on March 11, 2026, a magnitude 2.3 tremor occurred 74 km SE of Unalaska, Alaska.
-The event originated approximately 31.0 km below the surface, classifying it as shallow crustal.
+This magnitude 2.3 event was detected 74 km SE of Unalaska, Alaska on March 11, 2026, with origin time 23:29 UTC.
+The hypocenter lay at 31.0 km, placing this in the shallow crustal category.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Geolocation places the event at 53.361°N, -165.813°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+The epicenter is at 53.361°, -165.813°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.3 event page for the full report, ShakeMap, and citizen-reported intensity data. | ||||||||

 2026-03-11 2026-03-11 23:21:12 UTC | 4.5mb | 171 km E of Petropavlovsk-Kamchatsky, Russia 53.239°, 161.177° | 35.0 km | - | - | - | ✓ Reviewed | USGS → |